babusid/linux-checklist/README.md

 * Netcat is installed by default in ubuntu.
 You will most likely not get points for removing this version.
 * Some services (such as `ssh`) may be required even if they are not mentioned in the readme.
 Others may be points even if they are explicitly mentioned in the readme
-* ***The readme is the highest authority on the image scenario.
-If it tells you to leave something, even if you believe it to be the worlds biggest security flaw, LEAVE IT.
-And if it tells you to remove something, even if it is incredibly beneficial, REMOVE IT.***

 ## Acknowledgments
 Sean "Forty-Bot" Anderson, whose checklist this was originally forked from and then iterated upon.
 (His checklist can be found here:https://github.com/Forty-Bot/linux-checklist)